Mesoporous magnesium carbonate: Sports

 Due to its ability to adsorb moisture, MMCs can be used by climbers and other athletes to enhance grip.
 MMC under the brand name Upsalite, was introduced on the global market as an ingredient in climbing chalk, in 2018 by the company Black Diamond.
 When first presented on the world's largest sports exhibit ISPO, it was awarded best new and innovative climbing accessory 2018.

 Humidity control

-As MMCs are found to adsorb more water at low relative humidities compared to the best materials previously available, the hygroscopic zeolites, they can be used to keep humidity at extremely low levels where needed.
-Further, upsalite can release that water at lower temperatures than zeolites, requiring less energy.
+As MMCs are found to adsorb more water at low relative humidities compared to the best materials previously available, the hygroscopic zeolites, and MMCs can be used to keep humidity at extremely low levels where needed.
+Further, upsalite can release that water at lower temperatures than zeolites, requiring less energy for regeneration.

 Other potential uses

-MMC can also be potentially used for collection of toxic waste, chemicals or oil spill and for odor control, sanitation after fire, and the collection of water from any source containing it.
+MMC can also be potentially used for collection of toxic waste, chemicals or oil spills and for odor control, sanitation after fires, and the collection of water from diverse sources.